EzeCuervo/PyWinIoT/README.md

 ![TaskbarIcon](https://i.ibb.co/g41nGkh/pywiniot-taskbar.png)

 ## How to control an application
-You have to create new app items below "apps:" on config.yaml i.e.:
+You have to create new app item below "apps:" on your config.yaml i.e.:
   - plex:
     * name: "Plex Media Server"
     * path: "C:\\Program Files (x86)\\Plex\\Plex Media Server\\"
     * process: "Plex Media Server.exe"
     * md-icon: "mdi:plex" (optional, you can set any icon from [Material Design](https://materialdesignicons.com/).
 You have to set the icon on the same way as you set an icon on Home Assistant)

+Save and just run pywiniot.pyw, you will see your new entity inside Home Assistant

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.